My Account

 Make your cover letter format count:

 • How to start a cover letter.
-Get attention quick with a grabby opening line.
-In your first or second sentence, mention their job opening by name.
+Grab attention with a strong opening line.
+Mention the job opening by name within the first or second sentence.

-• Highlight a couple of your best illustrator achievements in paragraph two.
+• Highlight your achievements: In the second paragraph, emphasize a couple of your best illustrator accomplishments.

 • How to end a cover letter: Ask if they’d like to meet.
 Sound too bold?
 Not if you suggest discussing how your specific illustrator skills can help them.